NBM69/tortoolkit/readme.md

 Credits
 https://github.com/yash-dk/TorToolkit-Telegram

-He creted this i only make it deploy to heroku
+He created this i only make it deploy to heroku

 ## Variables
 `IS_VPS` = False